vasilignatov/e-commerce-app/README.md

 ## Access control
 * **Guests** can: view the catalog, view details,
-* **Registered** users can: add to cart, edit dynamicly cart, checkout, and finish order
+* **Registered** users can: add to cart, edit cart dynamically, checkout, and finish order
 * Only createor(registered user) of the quiz can delete or edit it
-* Registered user can solve all available qiozs
 * **Route Guards** added on: cart and checkout pages

 ## Usage

-To run the app, first install the neecesary dependencies:
+To run the app, first install the necedsary dependencies:

 `npm install`